the-turing-way/the-turing-way/book/website/project-design/community-growth-sustainability.md

 ## Understanding the Contribution Pathway

 The contribution pathway outlines the stages through which individuals engage with the project, from first hearing about it to taking on leadership roles.
 Each stage has specific objectives and actions to facilitate smooth transitions.

+These stages were first proposed as part of the [Mozilla Open Leadership Training Series](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/bring-on-contributors-using-personas-and-pathways/) but we have expanded upon each stage with additional detail.

 ### Discovery: